On craft

 I became a poet because I had a story to tell, ideas I wanted to explore, and spaces I wished to share.
 “If you are a poet,” says the late and great Thích Nhất Hạnh, “you will see clearly that … [as thin as a] sheet of paper is, it contains everything in the universe in it.”
 Thích Nhất Hạnh was referring to a way of looking at the world in terms of relationships.
 This concept I understood very well.
 I grew up in a collectivist culture whose core values center our shared identities.
 In Filipino, we call this kapwa, a word that has no direct English equivalent.
 The language I grew up speaking is very poetic, with a lot of short vowels that create rhythm and vibrancy.
 And because language is culture, I began a practice, years ago, of writing down words that I found lyrical, or whose etymologies I found pivotal to furthering my understanding of the world.
 These words became part of my poetry toolbox, and the more I got to know my poetry toolbox, the more I learned to be smarter about my writing, to experiment with form, and to use my background in research as foundation for my craft.
 Many of my published poems tackle themes of migration, boundaries, and, belonging.
-As poet laureate, my message is that poetry is for everybody; my most important piece of advice is to pay attention, and to read widely, because you can only (effectively) write about what you know.
+As poet laureate, my message is that poetry is for everybody.
 Between 2019 and 2022, I’ve given poetry workshops and one-on-one mentorships to over 600 middle- to high school students, and below are some of my favorite poetry exercises.

 An American Sentence is 17 syllables long, and is a poetic form created by Allen Ginsberg.
 It is a variation of the haiku, a short Japanese poem which counts sounds, is the length of a breath, and is meant to capture a moment.
 Haiku’s minimalism appealed to Ginsberg, and thus, American Sentence was his “effort to make American the haiku.
 If haiku is seventeen syllables going down in Japanese text, he would make American Sentences seventeen syllables going across, linear, like just about everything else in America.”
-I’ve used the American Sentence as a writing prompt for several writing workshops, particularly on crafting occasional poems as this form lends itself to creating distinct vignettes and snapshots of American life.
+I’ve used the American Sentence as a writing prompt for several writing workshops as this form lends itself to creating distinct vignettes and snapshots of American life.
+For example, in a single line of 17 syllables, what advice would you give your future self?

 Five Senses & Cento